Caramel Macadamia Hot Cross Buns

 I used the Macadamia Nut Meal to make these amazing Caramel Macadamia Hot Cross Buns.
 I say amazing as everything doused in caramel automatically is!
 Not only do they have a caramel glaze but there is the option to give them a chocolate centre too.
 Double Hot Cross joy!!

 Using Macadamia Nut Meal, instead of Almond Meal, gives the buns a lighter, softer texture and the nut flavour is quite mild too.
 Of course, if you cannot find Sunbeams Macadamia Nut Meal substitute another nut or seed meal into these Caramel Macadamia Hot Cross Buns.

-Please remember to download your FREE Healthier Easter Cook eBook and share it with your friends!
+Please remember to download your Healthier Easter Cook eBook for only $5 and eat all the goodies with your friends!

 Caramel Macadamia Hot Cross Buns

 A sweet twist on a Hot Cross Bun that you'll be craving all year long.

 - 1/2 cup + 1 Tablespoon Coconut Flour